-Vitamin D has been shown to inhibit the growth of tamoxifen-resistant breast cancer cells in the laboratory and resveratrol has been found to reduce their proliferation.
-Selenium and conjugated linoleic acid (CLA) may enhance the effectiveness of tamoxifen, whereas vitamin C, vitamin E, red clover and tangeretin have been shown to reduce it.
-In addition, brassica vegetables contain sulforaphane, an histone deacetylase (HDAC) inhibitor that may cause a synergistic increase in apoptosis and cell death in combination with tamoxifen.
-Most of these micronutrients should be consumed as part of food rather than supplements (see Supplements section below).
+Vitamin D has been shown to inhibit the growth of tamoxifen-resistant breast cancer cells in the laboratory, although not all studies are in agreement.
+Resveratrol has also been found to reduce their proliferation.
+Selenium and conjugated linoleic acid (CLA) may enhance the effectiveness of tamoxifen, whereas vitamin E, red clover and tangeretin have been shown to reduce it.
+Sulforaphane, a compound found in cruciferous vegetables, can cause a synergistic increase in cell death in combination with tamoxifen.
+Most of these micronutrients should be consumed as part of food rather than supplements (see Supplements, vitamins & other exposures below).

-There is also some evidence that exposure to bisphenol A (BPA), parabens, or cigarette smoking could also interfere with the effectiveness of tamoxifen treatment.
+There is also some evidence that exposure to bisphenol A (BPA), parabens, or cigarette smoke can also interfere with the effectiveness of tamoxifen treatment.

 Foods that enhance the effectiveness of tamoxifen treatment

 The following foods (or major components) have been found to increase the anti-breast cancer effects of tamoxifen treatment or safely reduce its side effects:

 - Arctic char

 - Black pepper

 - Blueberries & bilberries